Logo of the The Poor Swiss

 You need 8000 CHF to start with True Wealth, while Finpension Invest lets you invest with as little as 1 CHF.

-Looking at the fees, True Wealth has a total fee of about 0.63% while Finpension Invest is at 0.49%.
+Looking at the fees, True Wealth has a total fee of about 0.63%, while Finpension Invest is at 0.49%.
 This is a significant difference.
 It is worth mentioning that True Wealth has degressive fees.
 So, if you have a massive portfolio, True Wealth could become cheaper.

-But once we factor the 0.15% tax advantage of Finpension Invest, it will always be cheaper than True Wealth.
+But once we factor in the 0.15% tax advantage of Finpension Invest, it will always be cheaper than True Wealth.
 It is worth mentioning that True Wealth also has a feature to reclaim the US dividends.
 However, this will depend on which custody bank you use.
 If you use BLKB, you will not get any tax advantage.
 You will get it only with Saxo because they will then be able to use US ETFs.
 But this is very poorly documented by True Wealth.

 Overall, both have more or less the same feature set, but Finpension Invest is significantly cheaper and has a lower minimum.